syncfusion-content/wpf-docs/wpf/SfKanban/Column.md

 {% endtabs %}

-### Multiple category for a column
+### Populate the column with cards from different categories

-More than one category can be mapped to a column by assigning multiple values to the Categories collection of [`KanbanColumn`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfKanban.WPF~Syncfusion.UI.Xaml.Kanban.KanbanColumn.html).
-For example, you can map the “In progress" and "Validate" types under the “In progress” column.
+More than one category can be mapped to a column by assigning multiple values to the ['Categories'](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfKanban.WPF~Syncfusion.UI.Xaml.Kanban.KanbanColumn~Categories.html) collection of [`KanbanColumn`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfKanban.WPF~Syncfusion.UI.Xaml.Kanban.KanbanColumn.html).
+For example, you can map the “In Progress" and "Validated" types under the “In progress” column.

 {% highlight C# %}